mhemeryck/mhemeryck.github.io/_posts/2021-11-16-modbusbackup.md

 The `circuit_map` function is singleton wrapper around a dictionary mapping the unipi digital inputs to Modbus addresses.
 Similarly, the `_modbus_client` function is also a singleton wrapper to avoid having to constantly recreate the Modbus connection to the other unit.

+See this link for the full [client code].

 ## Server code

-This section details the [server code].

-The key to get this to work for me was having a Modbus instance being able to accept incoming messages and handling those directly, i.e. in a sort of event-based way.
+The key to get this to work for me was having a Modbus instance being able to accept incoming messages and handling those directly, i.e. in an event-based way.
 After digging through some PyModbus examples, I did find this [callback server example].
 I did end up with the following set of functions, definitions: